New York - 4G-equipped

 accelerometer, virtual QWERTY keypad, 3.2MP camera, and WiFi.

-Score also comes with Cricket's Muve Music
+Score also comes with Cricket's Muve Music service, which offers

 unlimited song downloads ringtones, and ringback tones as part of a wireless